viktorteren/Seto/README.md

 - file name
 - runtime
 - time region generation
-- time decomposition
+- time decomposition (including reedy algorithm if BDD flag is not used and merge algorithm)
-- time greedy/exact SM removal
-- time labels removal
 - number of final places
 - number of FCPNs
 - number of places after the initial step of decomposition (before greedy algorithm)